The business landscape is changing. Many organizations now have remote workers, multiple offices, and numerous computing tools and platforms.

 Despite this intimidating list, a successful (and financially sensible) cloud migration is possible.

-Companies can keep costs low by implementing these three strategies.
+Companies can keep cloud computing costs low by implementing these three strategies.

 Focus on planning